logicmonitor/lm-powershell-module/Documentation/Get-LMAlert.md

 ```

 ### -Type
-Specifies the type of alerts to retrieve.
+The type of alerts to retrieve.
-Valid values are "*", "websiteAlert", "dataSourceAlert", "eventSourceAlert", and "logAlert".
+Valid values are "*", "websiteAlert", "dataSourceAlert", "eventAlert", "logAlert".
-The default value is "*".
+Defaults to "*".

 ```yaml
 Type: String